Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why is Horizon supporting Kiva?**

 **A:** One of Horizon's co-founders, Drew Meyers, has been a microfinance supporter since [learning about Kiva in 2007](http://www.drewmeyersinsights.com/2007/04/08/kivaorg-loans-that-change-lives-using-web-20-concepts/).
-He and his friend Jerry have run a microfinance blog ([myKRO.org](http://www.mykro.org)) since 2008.
-Finding other [microfinance advocates while traveling](http://www.mykro.org/an-online-community-of-microfinance-advocates-all-over-the-globe/2012/07/) is one of the core pain points Drew experienced while traveling that ended up leading to the creation of Horizon.
+He and his friend Jerry co-founded a microfinance blog ([myKRO.org](http://www.mykro.org)) since 2008.
+Beyond that, finding other [microfinance advocates while traveling](http://www.mykro.org/an-online-community-of-microfinance-advocates-all-over-the-globe/2012/07/) is one of the core pain points Drew experienced while traveling that ended up leading to the creation of Horizon.
 Additionally, one of our advisors, Sloane Davidson, served as a Kiva Fellow (KF8) in the Philippines.

 ### Communities ###